 email for questions: email@example.com

 email to request the free reports: firstname.lastname@example.org

-Special Offer for 321Gold readers: Send an email to email@example.com and I'll send you my free “Gold Stocks Of The World” report.
-I highlight ten gold mining companies with operations in all the major continents, with key buy and sell tactics for each stock!
-Email me today, and I’ll send it to you today!
+Special Offer for 321Gold readers: Send an email to email@example.com and I'll send you my free “Walking The ETF Components Talk!” report.
+I compare the relative merits of the main precious metals ETFs and evaluate the top three performers in each ETF.
+Email me today, and I’ll send it to your inbox today!

 Updates Subscription Service: Note we are privacy oriented.
 We accept cheques.

 And credit cards thru PayPal only on our website.
 For your protection